groupserver/gs.content.form.api.json/README.txt

 - All responses from GroupEndpoint pages are application/json.
-- Those who make a non-submission request to a GroupEndpoint page will receive a response that documents the purpose and parameters of the endpoint.
-  The purpose is based on the label attribute borrowed from zope.formlib, and the documentation of parameters is based on the form's schema.
+- Those who make a non-submission request to a GroupEndpoint page will receive a response that documents the purpose, actions, and parameters of the endpoint.
+The purpose is based on the label attribute borrowed from zope.formlib.
+The actions are based on the use of the zope.formlib.form.action decorator in the subclass.
+The documentation of parameters is based on the form's schema.
 - Validation of submissions to GroupEndpoint will actually check that the submitted data includes all required parameters.
 - GroupEndpoint includes a helper method to generate a json response for